 Laugarvatn Fontana Spa is one of these perfect settings where a completely natural site has been harnessed into something even greater.
-Imagine taking hot springs and creating a Finnish style sauna right above them using their natural steam, well, that is exactly what has been done at Fontana Spa.
-Located right off the Golden Circle Route this is one of the top hidden gems on the South Coast and one of Iceland’s best geothermal baths!
+Imagine taking hot springs and creating a Finnish style sauna right above them using their natural steam at Fontana Spa.
+Located right off the Golden Circle Route, this is one of the top hidden gems on the South Coast and one of Iceland’s best geothermal baths!

 The Laugarvatn Fontana Spa is made up of a series of outdoor mineral baths, pools, saunas and steam rooms.
 The hot water and natural steam originate in the hot springs under the spa and create an incredibly healthy and natural environment.

-The Laugarvatn Fontana Spa is located right off the Golden Circle tour route and therefore a fantastic added stop to this very popular sightseeing activity.
-To name each Golden Circle attraction, the Fontana Spa is about 39 km away from Gullfoss Waterfall, 29 km from Geysir Hot Springs and 25 km away from Þingvellir National Park.
-It is then 77 km away from Reykjavík, 39 km from Selfoss and 121 km away from the international airport at Keflavik.
+The Laugarvatn Fontana Spa is located right off the Golden Circle tour route and a fantastic added stop to this very popular sightseeing activity.
+To name each Golden Circle attraction, the Fontana Spa is about 39 km away from Gullfoss Waterfall, 29 km from Geysir Hot Springs and 25 km from Þingvellir National Park.
+It’s 77 km from Reykjavík, 39 km from Selfoss and 121 km from Keflavik.

 A walk to the geothermal bakery is taken every day at 11:30 am and 2:30 pm and starts at the reception.
 During the walk, guests will get a true Icelandic experience of tasting rye bread with Icelandic butter baked in a pot dug into the hot black sand.
 It is truly something you will never forget, being served fresh hot bread straight from the ground where it was geothermally baked!

 The price for adults is 1500 ISK and children under 12 go for free.